Wakeley

 Wakeley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wakeley, as recorded in the latest Census, 85.7% of dwellings were houses while 14.3% consisted of other types such as semi-detached homes and apartments.
-This differs from Sydney metro's dwelling structure which was 55.9% houses and 44.1% other dwellings.
-Home ownership in Wakeley stood at 42.6%, with mortgaged properties accounting for 32.4% and rented dwellings making up the remaining 25%.
-The median monthly mortgage repayment in Wakeley was $2,058, lower than Sydney metro's average of $2,427.
-Weekly rent in Wakeley was recorded at $450, slightly higher than Sydney metro's figure of $470.
-Nationally, Wakeley's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+In Wakeley, as per the latest Census evaluation, 85.7% of dwellings were houses, with the remaining 14.3% being semi-detached, apartments, or other types.
+In contrast, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Home ownership in Wakeley stood at 42.6%, compared to mortgaged properties at 32.4% and rented ones at 25.0%.
+The median monthly mortgage repayment was $2,058, lower than Sydney metro's average of $2,427.
+Weekly rent in Wakeley was $450, slightly higher than the Sydney metro figure of $470.
+Nationally, Wakeley's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing